Confiscation of Russian central bank funds: Competing claims against the frozen assets

 The strength of Ukraine's claim against the frozen assets would be diminished if Russia and Ukraine were to negotiate an end to hostilities that did not include reparations for Ukraine, or included an amount less than the value of the frozen Russian assets.
 In that case, Russia would have a claim for their return.
 Furthermore, there may be judgment creditors of Russia with claims that would have a higher priority than those of Ukraine, or who could at least delay reparations to Ukraine until the conclusion of litigation.
 Therefore, it has been suggested that the frozen funds should be transferred to an international entity that would be as insulated as possible from all claims except those of Ukraine.
-The RDI report suggests that the frozen assets be transferred to an international fund analogous to the United Nations Compensation Commission (UNCC) that was set up to handle the transfer of Iraqi state funds to Kuwait after Iraq's unprovoked 1990 invasion.
+The RDI report suggests that the frozen assets be transferred to an international fund analogous to the United Nations Compensation Commission (UNCC) that was set up to handle the transfer of Iraqi state funds to Kuwait after Iraqi invasion of Kuwait in 1990.
 (Note: One difficulty is that the UNCC was set up pursuant to United Nations Security Council Resolution 692 but Russia can veto any such Security Council resolution, and while the General Assembly has passed a resolution requiring Russia to pay reparations, it lacks the authority to require Russia's acceptance of any reparations entity that it might establish.
 A reparations process modeled after the UNCC but designed to circumvent the Security Council has been developed by Cambridge University’s Thomas Grant, working with the New Lines Institute.

 In February 2022 Iraq paid the last of $52.4 billion (€47.9 billion) to compensate for losses as a result of its invasion and occupation of Kuwait.)

 Use to which confiscated assets would be put

-The justification for confiscating Russian central bank assets is found in Article 31 of the ARSIWA which says, "The responsible State is under an obligation to make full reparation for the injury caused by the internationally wrongful act."
+The justification for confiscating Central Bank of Russia assets is found in Article 31 of the ARSIWA which says, "The responsible State is under an obligation to make full reparation for the injury caused by the internationally wrongful act."
 However, if confiscated Russian assets are used not to repair any injury suffered but instead to fund arms supplies to Ukraine, then Russia and its sympathizers could maintain that the confiscation did not constitute reparations but was instead a penalty, which does not qualify as a legitimate countermeasure under ARSIWA, entitling Russia to reparations under Article 31 for the amount unjustly confiscated.